 The thermochemical state and evolution of Mars' interior has been a topic of great interest for many decades.
 Currently, observational constraints fall into two categories:

 Remote geophysical.
 Mars' mass, radius and moment of inertia tell us that Mars has a dense metallic core surrounded by a silicate mantle.
 Further to this, tidal dissipation (specifically, the k2 Love number) tells us that at least the outer part of the core is likely to be fluid, with a radius of approximately 1500-2000 km.
 For a core of this size to match the moment of inertia observations, it must have a density significantly less than that of solid iron.
+Because of the compositional uncertainties this leads to large uncertainties in core size.

 Geochemical.
 The compositions of rocks observed by the Mars landers, and the Shergottite-Nakhlite-Chassignite (SNC) meteorites imply that, compared with Earth, Mars is rich in iron (Mg# ~ 75; Wanke and Dreibus, 1994) and sulfur (2000 ppm; Tuff et al., 2013), but has a low oxygen fugacity and low water contents.
 It has therefore been suggested that the core is rich in sulfur.
 Nevertheless, the range of proposed sulfur contents is huge: Gaetani and Grove (1997) suggest ∼0.4 wt % S in the core, while Wanke and Dreibus (1994) suggest 14 wt %.
 On the basis of iron isotope fractionation, Shahar et al. (2015) suggest 0-8 wt % S, while geophysical modelling by Khan and Connolly (2008) suggests >20 wt %.
-Such variations have major implications for the cooling and solidification of the core and the death of the geodynamo.
+This assumes the surface rocks and meteorites are representative of the interior.
+Such variations have major implications for the cooling and solidification of the core and the death of the geodynamo. (mars dynamo).

 New lander-based geophysical data will be provided by the InSight Mission, due to land on Mars (Banerdt et al., 2012).
 Apparatus on-board includes VBB and SP seismometers (SEIS; Lognonne et al., 2014), which will detect Marsquakes (Phillips and Grimm, 1991) and meteorite impacts (Teanby, 2015).
 Source locations will be estimated using surface waves, and these estimates of location will be combined with body wave arrivals to constrain the structure of the interior (Panning et al., 2015).
 Further to this, a heat flow probe (HP3; Spohn et al., 2012) will be used to constrain the thermal gradient in the lithosphere and an X-band RADAR instrument (RISE; Folkner et al., 2012), to measure nutations due to Mars' core.
 The proposed project is designed to provide results which may be combined with the raw data from the mission (travel times, thermal gradients, core density and radius) to elucidate the current state and evolution of Mars' interior over the history of the solar system.

+In this section you need to identify major gaps in the current knowledge and introduce how you will address these in the project.
+Then how these will impact the interpretation of the InSight data.

 InSight is expected to yield the following data related to the thermochemical state of the planet: